 by Christopher Vickers DC., MICS., FCC.

-Some children with dyslexia or specific learning difficulties have made very good progress by using a chiropractic.
+Some children with dyslexia or specific learning difficulties have made excellent progress by using a chiropractor.

 As the nervous system is the organiser and regulator of all bodily function, it has become well known within the profession and by patients who have received treatment from chiropractors, that correction of these dysfunctional areas can have far reaching positive effects on many areas of the body.